-The persons named as proxies are Ken Globus and Andrea Young.
+The persons named as proxies are Beatriz Blanco and Andrea Young.

 All shares represented by properly executed, unrevoked proxies received in proper form and in time for use at the Annual Meeting will be voted in accordance with the directions specified thereon and otherwise in accordance with the judgment of the persons designated as proxies.
-Any proxy on which no direction is specified will be voted in favor of the nominees to the Board listed in this Proxy Statement and for the approval of the proposals to (i) have an advisory stockholder vote every (one year) on the compensation paid to the Company's named executive officers; (ii) approve the compensation of the Company's named executive officers; and (iii) ratify the appointment of Baker Tilly US, LLP ("Baker") as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2022, but will not be voted in favor of stockholder proposals (if any) included in this Proxy Statement.
+Any proxy on which no direction is specified will be voted in favor of the nominees to the Board listed in this Proxy Statement and for the approval of the proposals to: (i) have an advisory stockholder vote every (one) year on the compensation paid to the Company's named executive officers; (ii) approve the compensation of the Company's named executive officers; (iii) approve the company's independent registered public accounting firm for the fiscal year ending December 31, 2023, but will not be voted in favor of stockholder proposals (if any) included in this Proxy Statement.
 If any other matters are properly presented at the Annual Meeting for consideration, the persons named as proxies in a properly delivered proxy card will have the discretion to vote on those matters for the stockholder delivering the proxy card.
 As of the date we filed this Proxy Statement with the Securities and Exchange Commission ("SEC"), the Board was not aware of any other matters to be raised at the Annual Meeting.

-The cost of preparing, assembling and mailing the Notice of Annual Meeting, Proxy Statement, proxy card and any other materials enclosed, will be borne by the Company.
-In addition to the solicitation of proxies by use of the mails, officers and employees of the Company may solicit proxies by telephone, facsimile, or personal interview.
+The cost of preparing, assembling, and mailing the Notice of Annual Meeting, Proxy Statement, proxy card and any other materials enclosed, will be borne by the Company.
+In addition to the solicitation of proxies by use of the mails, officers and employees of the Company may solicit proxies by telephone or facsimile.
 They will not receive additional compensation for their effort.
-The Company will request brokerage houses and other custodians, nominees and fiduciaries to forward soliciting materials to the beneficial owners of stock held of record by such persons, and will reimburse such persons for their expenses in forwarding soliciting material.
+The Company will request brokerage houses and other custodians, nominees and fiduciaries to forward soliciting materials to the beneficial owners of stock held of record by such persons and will reimburse such persons for their expenses in forwarding soliciting material.
 The Company does not anticipate paying any compensation to any other party for the solicitation of proxies.